Skip to main content

 Storage compatibility

 This is the harder part.
-If you have a running cluster with Raft logs and snapshots on disk, those files were written by the braft storage backends.
-QuorumKit still supports those backends, so existing data keeps working.
-But if you want to switch to a different storage backend (say, from local segment files to RocksDB), you need to migrate the data.
+If you have a running cluster with Raft logs and snapshots on disk, those files were written by a specific storage backend family.
+QuorumKit still supports the existing braft backends, so existing data keeps working.
+But if you want to switch to a different backend family, you need a migration path that is precise, repeatable, and testable.

 For the practical steps, see Migrate from braft.